LeeJeongWoon-Workout/Digit-cancelling-fractions/README.md

 # Digit-cancelling-fractions
 This problem is too easy if I make int str data and use prime_number algorithm to value of the denominator.
-My next chapter is to make this codes matured by studying other codes that other developers has constructed.
+But I think my codes is too rought compared to matured developlers yet.So my next chapter is to make this codes matured by studying other codes that other developers has constructed.

 list1=[]
 list2=[]